 Examples of Past CHI Training Sessions and Workshops

-CHI has held training and workshops for these institutions and projects, among others.
-These links lead to more detailed descriptions of these past CHI training sessions.
+CHI has held training and workshops in association with the following institutions and projects, among others.
+These links lead to Flickr galleries, blogs, and other forms of detailed descriptions of past CHI training sessions.

-- Smithsonian Institution, Museum Conservation Institute, Suitland, MD
+- RTI class at Smithsonian Institution, Museum Conservation Institute, Suitland, MD (blog)